Cantera/enhancements/.github/ISSUE_TEMPLATE/feature_request.md

 * Who is affected by the change?
 * Why is this a good solution?

-**Description**
+**Possible Solutions**

-A detailed description of the proposed change.
+A detailed description of the proposed change, if there is a particular implementation that should be considered.
 This may include examples of how the new feature would be used, intended use cases, and pseudo-code illustrating its use.

-**Alternatives**

-If any alternative solutions to solving the same problem have been considered, describe them here, along with a justification for the chosen approach.
+If any alternative solutions have been considered, list them them and explain why the proposed approach is preferable.

 **References**